nirajphutane/Flutter-Widget/README.md

 🟢 It is a more performance-focused, low-level structure that sits directly beneath the Widget Tree and Element Tree and is responsible for how everything is drawn on the screen.

 🟢 At the core of the Render Tree are RenderObjects.
 These are the concrete classes that define the size, position, and painting logic for visual elements.

 🟢 The Render Tree is a hierarchical structure where RenderObjects are connected in a parent-child relationship.
 The RenderObject for a parent widget will reference the RenderObject for its children (if applicable).
 This way, parent RenderObjects can manage the layout of their children and inform them of any constraints.

-🟢 RenderObjects perform the layout and painting tasks:
+🟢 RenderObjects perform the layout and painting tasks.
 1. Layout: The RenderObject calculates its size and position based on the constraints passed by its parent.
 2. Painting: After the layout is determined, it uses the paint method to render content onto the screen.

 ### ❓ What Happens When setState() or Any State Change Occurs?

 - Triggers a rebuild of the associated Widget.